New Jersey Needs its Own Voting Rights Act

 Implementing a central public repository for election and demographic data with the goal of fostering transparent, evidence-based practices in election administration.

-Instructing judges to interpret state laws in favor of robust and equal access to the ballot whenever possible.
+Instructing judges to interpret state laws and rules in favor of robust and equal access to the ballot whenever possible.

-If passed, the NJVRA will be one of the most comprehensive state voting rights acts in the country, building on successful laws already on the books in California, Washington, Oregon, and Virginia—and especially the successful passage of the NYVRA in New York, and the CTVRA in Connecticut.
+If passed, the NJVRA will be one of the most comprehensive State Voting Rights Acts in the country, building on the successful passage of the NYVRA in New York, and the CTVRA in Connecticut, and other state VRAs on the books in California, Washington, Oregon, Virginia, and Minnesota, as well as recent efforts to enact similar legislation in states including Alabama, Arizona, Colorado, Florida, Maryland, and Michigan.

 Voting Rights